SupraFAXModem 14400: Problems

 The SupraFAXModem was by no means a perfect product.
 Continued high-speed use caused the driver chipset to heat up, and as the case lacked any airflow, the modems would eventually get hot enough to lose the ability to connect and start dropping calls.
 Another minor issue was that the status display codes in the alphanumeric display rotated through several different indications, and important information like CD would only be displayed every few seconds.
 Both of these issues make them unsuitable for "host side" use on a bulletin board system or Internet service provider, but on the client end these issues were simply not important.

 Other models

 Supra also released a v.32 version at the same time, but it seems to have been fairly uncommon if it was ever really available.
 Mentions of it disappear by late 1992.
-The 144LC was a low-cost version that lacked the alphanumeric display and replaced it with conventional LED indicator lamps.
+The 144 LC was a low-cost version that lacked the alphanumeric display and replaced it with conventional LED indicator lamps.
 They followed up the 14400's with the SupraFAXModem 288, the first consumer v.34 modem, and then a series of various versions with different features.
 The SupraExpress was a low-cost series that scaled to lower price points, housed in an all-plastic case and lacking most of the indicator lights.